“I have studied the child, I have taken what the child has given me and expressed it, and that is what is called the Montessori Method.”

 Does it work?
 Montessori outcomes

-Some may attribute the success of Montessori students to their families’ socio-economic status, parental educational attainment and involvement or other factors, but a landmark study of inner-city Milwaukee students with comparable backgrounds found that Montessori students outperformed peers on standardized tests in reading and math, “engaged in more positive interaction on the playground and showed more advanced social cognition and executive control.”
+A growing body of research confirms the benefits of Montessori education.
+A landmark study of inner-city Milwaukee students with comparable backgrounds found that Montessori students outperformed peers on standardized tests in reading and math, “engaged in more positive interaction on the playground and showed more advanced social cognition and executive control.”
 The study, reported in the September 29, 2006, issue of “Science,” also found that in higher grades, Montessori-educated children “wrote more creative essays with more complex sentence structures, selected more positive responses to social dilemmas and reported feeling more a sense of community at their school.”

 “It’s not sit down, book, paper, pencil.
 It’s get your hands on it.
 Do it.
-Figure it out,” explains seventh-year student Jamie Coleman, who collaborated with classmates on a project to map the historic Carriage Trail in South Hills.
-Hands-on, student-led projects in “real world” settings are one of the hallmarks of Montessori.
+Figure it out,” explains Jamie Coleman, a recent middle school alumna who collaborated with classmates on a project to map the historic Carriage Trail in South Hills.

 “We are living in an age of knowledge.
 Only the highly educated will be positioned to succeed,” explains Brian Glasser, a Rhodes Scholar and founding partner of the law firm of Bailey & Glasser LLP.
 All four of his children attended Mountaineer Montessori.
 “The Montessori method gives children the intellectual discipline to understand how learning is a personal responsibility.”

-The focus is much more on “leading children toward independence, with more freedom to go where they need to go rather than where the testing goes,” says an MMS lead teacher with previous public school experience.
+The focus is much more on “leading children toward independence, with more freedom to go where they need to go rather than where the testing goes,” adds MMS Lower Elementary II Lead Guide Becca Moore.

 “Instead of just checking boxes for a list of standards, a Montessori education guides children to discover and become who they were meant to be.”